 Keeping up to date

-The seventh edition standards were published in April 2020 and these will be due for revision again in 2022.
+The Eighth edition standards were published in October 2022 and these will be due for revision again in 2024.

 How we measure performance against the standards

 The full set of standards and criteria is aspirational and it is unlikely that any service would meet all of them.
 Therefore, services are categorised against each standard at one of three levels:

 Type 1: Failure to meet these standards would result in a significant threat to patient safety, rights or dignity and/or would breach the law.
 These standards also include the fundamentals of care, including the provision of evidence-based care and treatment.
 These standards must be met for a service to be accredited.